cdenicola/shagworm-goldbug-2025/public/TPS.md

 The puzzle hint states:

-- “four layers, from outer to inner” indicating that we should work from outer layer to inner layer.
+- "four layers, from outer to inner" indicating that we should work from outer layer to inner layer.
-- “Each layer speaks for itself but looks to its outer for instruction” means that each can be mapped or decoded individually but probably requires the previous layer to solve it or move on.
+- "Each layer speaks for itself but looks to its outer for instruction" means that each can be mapped or decoded individually but probably requires the previous layer to solve it or move on.
-- “Ten colors appear, each holdin’ its own meaning throughout” means that the color combination of the ten colors does not change and should equal that of the Long John Silver key above.
+- "Ten colors appear, each holdin’ its own meaning throughout" means that the color combination of the ten colors does not change and should equal that of the Long John Silver key above.
-- “Start at noon and work ye as a clock” means that we should start from the top, noon, and move clockwise decoding the letters.
+- "Start at noon and work ye as a clock" means that we should start from the top, noon, and move clockwise decoding the letters.

 We first tried mapping the colors to numbers, to create a formula we could apply to find letters.
 By laying out the letters we knew from the key, we saw a pattern where nearby letters shared a top color and each letter up incremented the colors the same way, in the order: blue, orange, green, red, purple, brown, pink, gray, yellow, cyan.
 The first color starts at blue, then increases after the second color resets after cyan.
 Applying this formula to the entire alphabet, we get the key:
 | Letter | Number | Top Color | Bottom Color |